rbarrimond/rss-analyzer-poster/infra/README.md

 - Configured blob containers for storing configuration files.
 - System-assigned managed identities and Key Vault references.
 - Cognitive services for AI-driven insights and processing.
+- A Service Bus Namespace along with:
+  - A queue for RSS feed info processing.
+  - A queue for RSS feed entries enrichment.

 This setup provides a scalable and secure environment for the RSS Analyzer Poster project, enabling efficient deployment and management of resources on Azure.